Game tapes be damned — Stroud dinged by video S2 Cognition test

 On Friday, respected media draft analyst Bob McGinn, who has covered football and the draft for 40 years, posted a story that said Stroud scored only 18 percent on an S2 Cognition Test, compared to 98 percent by Young.

-McGinn has a solid reputation as a deeply credible journalist, with many sources he cites freely, although often not by name.
-We've always trusted his unnamed sources and are inclined to do so this time.
-We believe a source did give McGinn test results and McGinn believed him.
-But this story was entirely one-sided, very damning and screams for either a named source or some journalistic balance.
+McGinn has a solid reputation as a deeply credible journalist, but this story was entirely one-sided, very damning and screams for either a named source or some journalistic balance.
 Here are are some examples used in the Stroud S2 story:

 “Stroud scored 18,” an executive said.
 “That is like red alert, red alert—you can’t take a guy like that.
 That is why I have Stroud as a bust.
 That in conjunction with the fact...name one Ohio State quarterback that’s ever done it in the league.”

-“The S2 people will say, 'Hey, guys that graded high on this test don’t always play well,'” one club executive said. “'But, we’ve never had somebody grade low and play well.'”
+“The S2 people will say, 'Hey, guys that graded high on this test don’t always play well,'” another executive said. “'But, we’ve never had somebody grade low and play well.'”

-Including a reference to the history of Ohio State quarterbacks was off point and seemed to be piling on an already lopsided presentation.
+Including a reference to the history of Ohio State quarterbacks was off point and piling on an already lopsided presentation.

-McGinn said multiple sources told him that while Stroud's number was only 18 percent, Young's was in the 98th percentile, while Fresno State's Jake Haener was at 96%, Kentucky's Will Levis and BYU's Jaren Hall finished at 93%, Houston's Clayton Tune finished at 84%, Florida's Anthony Richardson at 79% and Tennessee's Hendon Hooker was at 46%.
+McGinn said multiple sources told him that while Stroud's number was only 18 percent, Young's was at 98 percent, while Fresno State's Jake Haener was at 96 percent.
+Other top QB prospects, Kentucky's Will Levis and BYU's Jaren Hall, both finished at 93 percent.

-Brandon Ally, the co-founder of the S2 Cognition test, said he was "aware of scores being leaked" when asked about them on a Pro Football Focus NFL show.
+When asked about them on a Pro Football Focus NFL show, Brandon Ally, the co-founder of the S2 Cognition test, said he was "aware of scores being leaked" but that some of the results need to be taken "with a grain of salt.”

 “All the leaks that you’re seeing is one number," Ally said.
 "It is a mistake to value one number.
 We give nine different cognitive tests.
 If you score in the 90th, you could be in the 10th for object tracking which means you have tunnel vision.”

 None of this is explained in the report.
-And during such dubious times known as the "Lying Season," strong, unbalanced assertions against a single player demand to be well documented.
+And during the "lying season," strong, unbalanced assertions against a single player demand to be well documented.

 Maybe McGinn's source had a vested interest in saying such things, either to enhance Young's image or damage Stroud's.
 It happens.
-This isn't called the "Lying Season" without cause.
-Kirwan went through this many years and has tales to tell.
-Will this become one of them?
 Without knowing the name of one source, at least, it is impossible to know.

 Deep breath here.
 Despite the veracity of sources, we have one key question: Does an S2 Cognition test account for disparities among the players, including social, economic and ethnic?
-The popular SAT college tests were criticized for not taking such things into account.
+The popular SAT college tests were criticized for failing to take such things into account.
 The Wonderlic Test, long a staple for draft research, was accused of using tests that were culturally and racially biased.
 Each made concessions and allowances for certain variables.

 The Stroud-Young comparison may be a textbook example of why such concerns exist.
 Let's consider the differences in background of Young and Stroud.

-Young was an only child raised his mother, Julie, and a father, who works in psychology.
+Young was an only child raised by his mother, Julie, and a father who works in psychology.
 Bryce was afforded first-class amenities while growing up, including special quarterback tutoring and football camps.
 Before his junior year of high school, it was apparent Bryce had a bright future in football.
-The family transferred him from Cathedral High, northeast of downtown Los Angeles, to football powerhouse Mater Dei High School in Santa Ana California, which boasts such alums as JT Daniels, Matt Barkley, Matt Leinart and Todd Marinovich.
+The family transferred him from Cathedral High, northeast of downtown Los Angeles, to football powerhouse Mater Dei High School in Santa Ana California.

 We can't say for sure that their respective backgrounds impacted the ability to take tests on a video screen.
 But it's worth knowing.